broadinstitute/martha/README.md

 `npm test`

 ## Deployment and Releasing

+* Deployments to the `cromwell-dev` tier are triggered manually by running `./deploy-cromwell-dev.sh`.
+The script will build a docker image using your current working directory and current git branch name, and then deploy the resulting code to `broad-dsde-cromwell-dev`.
+There you can test out changes before submitting pull requests.
+`broad-dsde-cromwell-dev` is an environment administered by the DSP-Batch team, who previously worked primarily on Cromwell development and now also maintains Martha.

 * Deployments to the `dev` tier are triggered automatically whenever code is pushed/merged to the `dev` branch on github.

 * When the latest code passes tests in CircleCI, it is tagged `dev_tests_passed_[timestamp]` where `[timestamp]` is the epoch time when the tag was created.